 Click here to see the book, Pioneering Offshore: The Early Years from the Offshore Energy Center.

-In this webinar, TECON, a partner in the Titan-Micoperi joint venture, will discuss how they used Bentley’s SACS software for the structural analysis of the six underwater platforms onto which the ...
+In this webinar, TECON, design contractor in the Titan-Micoperi joint venture, will discuss how they used Bentley’s SACS software for the structural analysis of the six underwater platforms o...